West Yellowstone Activity Calendar

 September 13: WYSEF Golf Tournament

-The West Yellowstone Ski Education Foundation golf tournament will be held on September 13 at 10:00 AM at Madison Meadows Golf Course.
+Get ready to hit the links for a good cause!
+The 1st annual West Yellowstone Ski Education Foundation golf tournament will be held on September 13 at 10:00 AM at Big Sky Golf Course.
+Proceeds will benefit the WYSEF Scholarship Fund.
 Scramble format, four-person teams, great prizes.

 Contact: 406-640-5713 or email@example.com

 September 19: Old Faithful Cycle Tour